Lazy-Jedi/Lazy-Jedi/README.md

 ### Serializable Dictionary Creator

+Please note that the Serialize Dictionary Package is now a separate addon.
+However, it will be shipped with future Lazy Jedi packages from now on.

 My Serializable Dictionary Creator, you can easily create different Serializable Dictionary Implementations for MonoBehaviours, Scriptable Objects and Serialized Dictionary Classes easily.